ibm-cloud-docs/BlockStorage/migrate-block-storage-encrypted-block-storage.md

 ## Authorizing the host to access the new {{site.data.keyword.blockstorageshort}}
 {: #authhosts2LUN}

 "Authorized" hosts are hosts that were given access to a volume.
 Without host authorization, you can't access or use the storage from your system.
-Authorizing a host to access your volume generates the user name, password, and iSCSI qualified name (IQN), which is needed to mount the multipath I/O (MPIO) iSCSI connection.
+Authorizing a host to access your volume generates the username, password, and iSCSI qualified name (IQN), which is needed to mount the multipath I/O (MPIO) iSCSI connection.

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](/login){: external}.
 From the **menu** ![Menu icon](../icons/icon_hamburger.svg "Menu"), select **Classic Infrastructure** ![Classic icon](../icons/classic.svg "Classic").
 2. Click **Storage** > **{{site.data.keyword.blockstorageshort}}**.